-CDC Confirms A THC Contaminant, Vitamin E Acetate, The Culprit In Most Vaping Deaths
+CDC Confirms A THC Additive, Vitamin E Acetate, The Culprit In Most Vaping Deaths

 They found a gradual increase in emergency-room visits among people who vaped or used e-cigarettes, starting in January of 2017.

-"Those visits weren't limited to lung injury, so there may be other health effects that people were experiencing," says Kathleen Hartnett, an epidemiologist at the CDC who is first author of a study being published by the New England Journal of Medicine.
+"Those visits weren't limited to lung injury, so there may be other health effects that people were experiencing," says Kathleen Hartnett, an epidemiologist at the CDC who is first author of a study being published in the New England Journal of Medicine.
 People may have also been going to the emergency room because of nicotine poisoning, or intoxication from THC, the main psychoactive ingredient in marijuana.

 Narrowing their search to people under the age of 35, they detected a sharp spike in June of 2019 — the same time that the doctors in Wisconsin reported their first cases.